hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 - Use any workspace's "Access" tab to manage team permissions on that workspace.
 For full instructions, see [Managing Access to Workspaces](../workspaces/access.html).
 - For detailed information about the available permissions levels, see [Permissions](./permissions.html#workspace-level-permissions).

 When determining whether a user can take an action on a resource, Terraform Cloud uses the highest permission level from that user's teams.
-For example, if a user belongs to a team that only has permission to read runs for a workspace and another team with admin access to that workspace, that user has admin access.  <!-- permissions -->
+For example, if a user belongs to a team that only has permission to read runs for a workspace and another team with admin access to that workspace, that user has admin access.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 Organization-level permissions (see [Managing Organization Access](./teams.html#managing-organization-access), below) can also supersede lower workspace permissions.
 For example, if a team only has permission to read runs for a given workspace but also has permission to manage workspaces for the organization, members of that team have admin access to the workspace.
-Conversely, if the team has permission to manage policies for the organization (which gives permission to read runs for all workspaces in order to enforce policy sets) and also has admin access to the workspace, the higher admin permission level is granted to the workspace. <!-- permissions -->
+Conversely, if the team has permission to manage policies for the organization (which gives permission to read runs for all workspaces in order to enforce policy sets) and also has admin access to the workspace, the higher admin permission level is granted to the workspace.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ## Managing Organization Access

-A team can be granted permissions to manage policies, workspaces, and/or VCS settings across an organization. <!-- permissions -->
+A team can be granted permissions to manage policies, workspaces, and/or VCS settings across an organization.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 - Organization owners can manage a team's organization-level permissions on the team's settings page under "Organization Access".
 - For detailed information about the available permissions, see [Permissions](./permissions.html#organization-level-permissions).